Haotian-Zhang-PKU/Proactive-Beamforming-MMFF/README.md

   .
   |- xN_yN
  ```
 The name of each sub directory is the coordinate of the vehicle's position at the next time instance, which is the label for training the MMFF-Net.
-The contents of the subdirectories are the RGB images, depth maps, and sub-6 GHz channel state information collected by RSU at a certain time instant and the time instant.
+The contents of the subdirectories are the RGB images (e.g., cam_2_27.0268_10.png), depth maps (e.g., cam_2_27.0268_depth_10.mat), and sub-6 GHz channel state information (cam_2_27.0268_10_sub6.mat) collected by RSU at a certain time instant and the time instant.
 The contents of the subdirectories are inputs for MMFF-Net.

 It is noted that there may be some differences in the results of different training processes.